TheCowboySmoocher/TheCowboySmoocher/README.md

 Hi I like stuff

   My names are Colt / Marty / Tyler / Joi !!
-Either work, but I more commonly go by Colt :p
+Either work, but I more commonly go by Marty :p

 My prns are Xey/Xem - He/Him - Ze/Zir !! somedays I like She/Her, though I'd like if you asked before using them